-Come to Hanford Mills the weekend of August 26th and 27th to make a bucket with traditional cooper Bob Allers.
+Come to Hanford Mills the weekend of July 27-28 to make a bucket with traditional cooper Bob Allers.
 Materials will be provided and participants will have access to tools and training in order to complete a reproduction early 19th century household bucket.
 Direction, guidance, and experience will be shared to accomplish the following activities:

 - Forming the staves on a Cooper’s Plane to bevel the edges and taper the staves.